angular/angular-cli/docs/documentation/stories/moving-into-the-cli.md

 Note for Windows users: we show unix commands here like `cp -r` to copy and `rm -rf` to delete files.
 Windows does not have these commands so use Explorer instead.

-Start with preparing your existing project folder, let's call it `awesome-app`.
+Start with preparing your existing project folder.
+We'll refer to it as `awesome-app`.
 - commit and push your existing changes.
 - clean your folder from temporary files and ignored files using `git clean -fdx`.
 - rename your project folder to `old-awesome-app`.